 Teachers and NASUWT Representatives should contact the NASUWT if their school is not implementing the advice or if they believe that inspectors have unrealistic expectations of subject or curriculum leads.

-Inspectors are inspecting my subject.
+Inspectors are inspecting my subject as part of a graded inspection.
 What should I expect?

-Deep dives will focus on a number of subjects.
-Inspectors will gather a range of evidence about the subjects.
-This includes evidence from school leaders, curriculum and subject leaders, teachers and pupils.
+Inspectors will undertake deep dives of a number of subjects.
+This includes collecting evidence from school leaders, curriculum and subject leaders, teachers and pupils.

 Inspectors will visit lessons, but will not judge the quality of teaching of the teachers they see.
 Instead, their focus will be on the bigger picture and how, for instance, what is being taught in a lesson fits into the sequence of lessons.